The Message of Jesus: A Bible Study

 2. Was Jesus a king?
 John 18:37.
 But was he like the kings of this world?
 Were his disciples supposed to act the way rulers of this world act?
-Matt.
-20:25-28.
-May we assume that God's kingdom is like the kingdoms of this world?
+Matthew 20:25-28.
+May we assume that God’s kingdom is like the kingdoms of this world?

 Comment: When we are studying something as important as the central message of Jesus Christ, it is not safe to make assumptions.
 God’s thoughts are not like our thoughts, and his ways are not like ours.
 We need to look to Scripture to see what Jesus revealed about the kingdom.

 The Jews had various assumptions about what the Messiah would do, but Jesus did not act the way they wanted him to.
 Their assumptions about the king were wrong, and their assumptions about the kingdom were wrong, too.

 Perhaps you know of someone who'd like to hear about this article.
 If so, go to the bottom of the page and click on "Email this page."
 Fill out the form, and share the good news!
 There's also a way to share the page on Facebook, Twitter, and other websites.